rainlanguage/arb-bot/README.md

 # 0x monthly rate limit number, if not specified will not respect 0x monthly rate limit
 MONTHLY_RATELIMIT=200000

-# option to use old version of arb contract for 0x mode, i.e dedicated 0x arb contract
-USE_ZEROEX_ARB="false"

 # an integer used for specifiying the number repetitions for the app to run, if not set will run for infinite number of times
 REPETITIONS=1